Amir76717/Accessibility-Learning-Hub-ALH-/README.md

 - **GitHub Actions:** For CI/CD processes.
 - **Grafana & Prometheus:** For monitoring and analytics.

-### Web Server
-For our project, we integrated a Python Flask server that works as an API for sending/receiving data and handling user authentication.

-Tech Used
-- **Python**
-- **Flask**

 **API Endpoints**
 User authentication

 | HTTP Verb | Endpoint | Description |